MarkusLV/Info-201-Group-Project/README.md

 Correlation between Social Media and Mental Health
 ## INFO 201 "Foundational Skills for Data Science"

-Authors: Jacob Martin, Markus Kalsons, Hannah Merrit
+Authors: Jacob Martin, Markus Kalsons, Hannah Merritt

 For the Final Project -- Data Wrangling, add the following to this code repository: